rwieruch/blog_robinwieruch_content/postgres-sql-windows-setup.md

 postgres (PostgreSQL) 11.1
 {{< /highlight >}}

 The command line results will show the version you have installed on your local machine.
 I recommed using the latest version of libraries and software whenever possible to avoid compatibility issues with client-side applications.
 If you find that any of these steps are giving errors, try logging out and back in to confirm the environmental variables and registry changes.

-While the remaining tutorial will focus on MacOS, you should be able to follow along on windows with minimal alterations to satisfy naming conventions.
+{{% read_more "PostgreSQL with Sequelize in Express Tutorial" "https://www.robinwieruch.de/postgres-express-setup-tutorial/" %}}